Meals on Wheels of Chester County

 The West Grove Diner serves meals for our Avon Grove Chapter which covers Avondale, West Grove, and surrounding areas.

-During COVID, the diner is closed on Wednesdays.
+The diner is closed on Wednesdays.
 Double meals are served on Tuesdays so that clients still receive five meals per week.

 Harrison House staff prepared an excellent lunch for our volunteers on September 8th at the outdoor patio behind the facility.